Kartik-Katkar/OrganEase/README.md

 ### Installing

-Installing NPM modules on both client and server folders
+Steps for Installing NPM modules on both client and server folders

 Execute these commands from the project directory